snowplow/documentation/docs/getting-started-on-snowplow-open-source/quick-start-aws/index.md

 **Step 1: Update your input variables**

-Once you have cloned the `quickstart-examples` repository, you will need to navigate to the `pipeline` directory to update the input variables in either `postgres.terraform.tfvars` or `snowflake.terraform.tfvars` according to the chosen destination.
+Once you have cloned the `quickstart-examples` repository, you will need to navigate to the `pipeline` directory to update the input variables in either `postgres.terraform.tfvars`, `snowflake.terraform.tfvars` or `databricks.terraform.tfvars` according to the chosen destination.
 How to choose the destination and configure it will be explained in detail in the next section.

 ```bash
 git clone https://github.com/snowplow/quickstart-examples.git